urbit/urbit.org-reloaded/content/using/install.md

 When your ship is finished booting, you will see either the `~sampel_commet:dojo>` or `~sampel_commet:chat-cli/` prompt.
 If you're seeing `:chat-cli` press `Ctrl-x` to switch into Dojo.
 At that point, you should permanently erase your keyfile from your machine.

-**Important:** once a key has been used to boot a ship onto the network, it cannot be used to boot that ship again later - doing so will cause communication problems with other ships.
-For this reason you should **delete the keyfile from your machine once your ship has booted successfully**.
-(If you do use the same key twice, you'll need to conduct a [personal breach](#breaches) to restore your ship to full functionality).

 To exit Urbit, use `Ctrl-d`.
 To start your ship up again, run  `./urbit mycomet` from the directory that you first booted from.
 Now let's do some basic commands from inside your ship.

 ### The Dojo